MinecraftCitiesNetwork/democracycraft-wiki/docs/general-guides/families.md

 Want to expand your family?
 Bring players into your family via adoption.
 You can adopt players by visiting the Department of Public Affairs on Democracycraft Forums.

 ## Relevant Legislation:
+Read more about our family laws at the following links:

 1. [Adoption Act](https://www.democracycraft.net/threads/adoption-act.9833/)